-"The liberal bourgeoisie (and their agents in the labor movement, that is, the opportunists), in order to influence the workers and the rrasses in general, are ready to swear allecience to internationalism any number of times, to accept the slogan of peace, to renounce the annexationist aims of the war, to condemn chauvinism, anything EXCEPT revolutionary action against their own government, anything that would justify being "against defeat".
+"The liberal bourgeoisie (and their arents in the labor movement, that is, the opportunists), in order to influence the workers and the marses in general, are ready to swear allecionce to internationalism any number of times, to accept the slocan of brace, to renounce the annexationist aims of the war. to condemn chauvinism, anything EXCEPT revolutionary action against their own government, anything that would justify being "against defeat".

-"In point of fact, this ideology, mathematically speaking, is both necessary and sufficient to fool the workers.
-One cannot offer them less because it is impossible to rally the masses without promising them a just peace, withcut scaring them with the danger of invasion, without swearing allegiance to internationalism; one need not offer them more, because all that is "more" (that is, the seizure of colonies, the annexation of foreign territories, the pillaging of foreign countries, the attainment of advantageous treaties) will be carried out, not by the liberal bourgeoisie directly, but by imperialist - militarist governmental war clique after the war.
+"In point of fact, this ideology, mathematically speaking, is both necessary and sufficent to fool the workers.
+One cannot offer them iess because it is impossible to rally the masses without promising them a just peace, without scaring them with the danger of invasion, without swearing allegiance to internationalisin; one need not offer them more, because all that is "more" (that is, the seizure of colonies, the annexation of foreign territories, the pillaging of foreign countries, the attainment of advantageous treaties) will be carried out, not by the liberal bourgeoisie directly, but by imperialist - militarist governmental war clique after the war.

-"The roles are well distributed; while the government and the military clique, supported by the billionai es and by all the bourgeois "men of affairs", wage the war, the liberals comfort and fool the masses by national-defensive war ideology, by the promises of a democratic peace, etc."
+"The roles are well distributed: while the covernment and the military clique, supported by the billionaires and by all the bourgeois "men of affairs", wage the war, the liberals c mfort and fool the masses by national-defensive war ideology, by the promises of a democratic peace, etc."

-The so-called revolutionists who call on the working class to support the Labor Party, however "critically", thereby are giving support to the open supporters of the war.
+The so-called revolutionists who call on the working class to support the Labor Party, howover "critically", thereby are giving support to be open supporters of the war.